 There are some cons when it comes to manual testing and they are –

-- In the long run, manual testing become more expensive than automation.
+- In the long run, manual testing is considered more expensive than automation.

 - Manual testing is a time-consuming process, especially when it comes to regression testing.

-- In comparison to automated testing, a manual test is less reliable as human conduct it.
+- In comparison to automated testing, a manual test is less reliable as it is conducted by humans.

 - When it comes to testing the project from its initial development stage, manual testing is the best approach.